MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/AnalyticalAccounting.md

     \>\> System \>\> Registration).
 Refer to the Microsoft Dynamics GP documentation for more information.

-*You must mark the Post in Detail option for the Payroll series in the Posting Setup window before you can enable transaction dimensions in U.S.
+    > [!NOTE]
-Payroll.*
+    > You must mark the Post in Detail option for the Payroll series in the Posting Setup window before you can enable transaction dimensions in U.S. Payroll.

 1. Unmark the Allow special characters in Trx Dim./Codes option if you are using FRx® with Analytical Accounting.
 FRx does not support transaction